How to Treat a Poison Ivy Rash

 How to Treat Poison Ivy Rash: Home Remedies

-The road is littered with herbal and home remedies, many of which do reduce swelling and itching, such as the teas and poultices that Native Americans and pioneers traditionally prepared from jewelweed, chamomile, gumweed, goldenseal, and Solomon’s seal.
+The road is littered with herbal and home remedies, many of which reduce swelling and itching.
+These include the teas and poultices that Native Americans and pioneers traditionally prepared from jewelweed, chamomile, gumweed, goldenseal, and Solomon’s seal.

 Today, we consider these the best ways to relieve a poison ivy rash:

-• Treat mild cases of poison ivy itch with soothing lotions such as calamine lotion, over-the-counter cortisone creams, and saltwater soaks, but severe cases may require prescription cortisone.
+• Treat mild cases of poison ivy itch with soothing lotions such as calamine, over-the-counter cortisone creams, and saltwater soaks, but severe cases may require prescription cortisone.

 • Try not to scratch!
 Excessive scratching of blisters can cause infections.
-Try to ease the itch, or simply find a distraction, so as not to make your rash even worse.
-Wash broken blisters lightly, and cover with a bandage to prevent further itching and infection.
+Try to ease the itch or simply find a distraction so as not to make your rash even worse.
+Wash broken blisters lightly and cover them with a bandage to prevent further itching and infection.

 poison-ivy-prevention-wash-hands.jpg